Legal AI With No Cloud Required: A New Standard for Confidentiality

 - Measure baseline metrics such as drafting time or document-review throughput.

-- Retrain the model quarterly on newly closed matters to keep its suggestions fresh.
+- Retrain the model quarterly on newly closed matters to refresh training AI systems while maintaining data privacy.

 - Gradually extend access to litigation, IP, and compliance teams once the process proves stable.